 Will there be any contractual obligations on my part for participation in the programme?

-Johnson Matthey is funding this programme with the objective of identifying exciting and disruptive technologies with good market potential.
+Johnson Matthey is funding this programme with the objective of identifying exciting and disruptive technologies with good market potential, and with whom they wish to develop a collaborative relationship.
 On acceptance onto the programme they will enter into discussions with each successful company once the scope of individual projects have been agreed, on a case by case basis.

 What happens at the end of the project?